7 best places to visit in the AZORES

 Known for its exceptional natural beauty, the Azores are a great destination for outdoor lovers and hikers.

-Rich marine ecosystem and crystal clear waters make Azores one of Europe’s most fascinating diving destinations.
+The rich marine ecosystem and crystal clear waters make the Azores one of Europe’s most fascinating diving destinations.
 The archipelago is also a great whale and dolphin watching spot.

 Sounds enticing?
 So, do you want to come and explore the Azores?